phalpern/WG21-halpern/task_block_proposal-r4.md

 together enable developers to write expressive and portable fork-join parallel code.

-# Document status and history
+# Document Status and History

+The proposals in this document are  targeted at a future Parallelism TS or, potentially, a separate TS.

-This revision of this proposal has been approved by the Parallelism and Concurrency study group (SG1) at the June 2014 meeting and is expected to be reviewed by the Library Evolution working group and Library working group at the November 2014 meeting.
-It is tentatively targeted at a future Parallelism TS.
+The predecessor to this document, [N4088][], was approved by the Parallelism and Concurrency study group (SG1) at the June 2014 meeting in Rapperswil.
+This revision contains changes resulting from LEWG review at the November 2014 meeting in Urbana-Champaign.

-## Changes from [N4088][] to N4411
+The changes from N4088 are described below.

+## Naming changes

 A number of identifiers have changed names in this proposal for the following
 reasons:

- * The term "task region" is used in OpenMP to mean something that is just close enough in meaning to cause confusion.
-For this reason, the term has been changed to "task block".
+ * What was previously called a "task region" is now called a "task block".
+The term "task region" is used in OpenMP to mean something that is just close enough in meaning to cause confusion and just different enough that it cannot be considered the same thing.
+The C Parallel Language Extensions study group (CPLEX) also adopted the term "task block"
- * LEWG observed that `task_region` is a noun and that it is better for function template names to be verbs or verb phrases, thus the verb "define" was prefixed to the names of the function templates.
+ * LEWG observed that `task_region` is a noun and that it is better for function names to be verbs or verb phrases.
+Thus the verb "define" was prefixed to the names of the function templates.
  * LEWG also observed that there was nothing final about `task_region_final`.
-   Since the feature that distinguishes `task_region_final` from `task_region` is that the former is guaranteed to return on the same C++ thread, the "final" suffix was changed to "restore_thread".
+   Since the feature that distinguished `task_region_final` from `task_region` was that the former is guaranteed to return on the same C++ thread, the "final" suffix was changed to "restore_thread".
- * Finally, since the "define" prefix was added to the function templates, there was no longer a need for a suffix to distinguish the class representing a task region from the function that defines it.
+ * Finally, since the "define" prefix was added to the function templates, there was no longer a need for a suffix to distinguish the *class* representing a task region from the *function* that defines it.
 Thus, the "handle" suffix was dropped.

 Putting all of these changes together, the mapping from old names to new names is summarized in the following table:

 -------------------------------------------------------
-N4088                 N4411
+Old (N4088)           New (N4411)
 --------------------- ---------------------------------
 `task_region`         `define_task_block`